Rekihyt/Sifu/LanguageReference.md

 ### Apps
 `Foo` is an App of one term, `(Foo)` is an App of an App of a term.
+By default, all expressions in Sifu form an app until either an infix or pattern is parsed.

 ### Parentheses
 Parentheses do more than just specify precedence, they force their contained expression into a single-term App.
-This has a somewhat unexpected consequence: single-terms inside parentheses are apps instead of terms.
-While this is weird for expressions, is makes sense for matching.
+This has a sometimes surprising consequence: single-terms inside parentheses are apps instead of terms.
+While this is weird for expressions, is makes sense for matching, and consistency in general.
 If the key `(Foo Bar)` doesn't match `Foo Bar`, then `(Foo)` shouldn't match `Foo`.

 (These technically make the language into a Lisp, but don't tell anyone, I want _some_ users)

 ### Infix Operators